halexan/archivefile/NOTES.md

    work reliably.
 For formats that discard the `/` (TarFile and SevenZipFile), we add it back in.

-Not doing this would force users to know the details of the underlying archive format just to perform a simple check like `"foo/bar/" in archive_file.get_names()`, which would be tedious and error-prone.
+Not doing this would force users to know the details of the underlying archive format just to perform a simple check which would be tedious and error-prone.